6.3 Preventing early leaving from education and training (ELET)

 Addressing ELET through non-formal and informal learning and quality youth work

 There is no specific policy for tackling early leaving from education and training through non-formal and informal learning.
-However, Chapter Θ΄of Law 4763/2020 on Lifelong Learning Centers defines the services in the context of non-formal learning provided to adults.
-Adults' options for non-formal learning include:
+However, Chapter Θ΄of Law 4763/2020 on Lifelong Learning Centers defines the services of non-formal learning, which are provided to adults and can operate complementarily in terms of the prevention and/or compensation of ELET.
+In this context, Lifelong Learning Centers provide:

 -